-On a quiet, stormy Thursday evening just before Mother’s Day, warehouse workers load up the last parcels for the day onto a truck.
+On a quiet, stormy Thursday evening just before Valentine’s Day, warehouse workers load up the last parcels for the day onto a truck.
 Or — they believe they loaded up the last parcels, anyway.

 WISMO Comes Out to Play When There Are Unexpected Exceptions and Shipping Delays